Available Degrees

 Diploma in Research and Innovation Engineering

-The Engineering Research Course is organized around three engineering schools in Montpellier (Polytech Montpellier, ENSCM, and the Agro Institute), and aims to strengthen the link between education, research, and innovation while fostering collaboration between schools and laboratories on innovative projects.
+The Engineering Research Course is organized around three engineering schools in Montpellier (Polytech Montpellier, ENSCM, and the Agro Institute) and aims to strengthen the link between education, research, and innovation while fostering collaboration between the schools and laboratories on innovative projects.

-Training engineers through research is one of the key approaches to preparing students to tackle the complex challenges of sustainable transitions, while preserving energy, natural resources, biodiversity, and the environment.
-The goal is to foster their critical thinking, scientific rigor, creativity, and passion for innovation, all while cultivating the systemic perspective that defines engineers.
+Training engineers through research is one of the key pathways to excellence in preparing students to tackle the complex challenges of sustainable transitions, while preserving energy, natural resources, biodiversity, and the environment.
+The goal is to foster their critical thinking, scientific rigor, creativity, and passion for innovation, while developing the systemic perspective that defines engineers.

-This approach is implemented in our schools under the overarching theme of “Sustainable Transitions” and fosters the development of multidisciplinary skills in response to pressing societal challenges.
+This approach is implemented in our schools under a common theme: “Sustainable Transitions,” and fosters the development of multidisciplinary skills in response to pressing societal issues.

-As part of the programs offered by these schools, the Engineering Research Program offers:
+As part of these schools' programs, the Engineering Research Program offers:

-• Cross-disciplinary courses taken by all students: experimental methods, writing scientific articles in English, research, and literature reviews;
+- Cross-disciplinary courses taken in common: experimental approach, writing scientific articles in English, research, and literature review...;

-• The bibliographic review of a research project, the development of experimental protocols, data collection, the analysis and interpretation of results, and the writing and learning of peer review in accordance with best practices and research ethics.
+- The bibliographic review of a research project, the development of experimental protocols, data collection, the analysis and processing of results, and the writing and learning of the peer-review process in accordance with best practices and research ethics.
 This project may eventually lead to a scientific publication and/or a patent.

 Contact